emacsmirror/varuga/README.md

 # How to use

-In a message mode buffer, run `M-x varuga-invite`, fill out the details.
+In a message mode buffer, run `M-x varuga-invite`, and enter the event details.
 The email will be filled out with the ical and plain text parts.
 Add any other text you like and send!

 ![Screenshot of varuga invite](screenshot.png)